3 Exercises to Increase Core Strength and Improve Balance

 Your spine is literally the “backbone” of your entire body, so it needs to be stable for effective force transfer during movement.
 For this reason, physical therapy exercises targeting core strength can help you improve your balance, and vice versa.

 The following exercises are some of the most effective ones our physical therapist staff utilizes in our treatment plans.
-These physical therapy moves target all the major muscles involved in core stability and can easily be modified by your physical therapist to challenge you appropriately.
+These physical therapy moves to target all the major muscles involved in core stability and can easily be modified by your physical therapist to challenge you appropriately.

 Start on all fours with hands and knees in line with shoulders and hips, respectively.
 Look at your hands but don’t drop your head down—the goal is to keep your neck in line with the rest of your spine.
 Keeping your abs and trunk as still as possible, extend your right arm out in front of you and your left leg back behind you.
 Hold for one second, then return to the start position and repeat on the opposite side.